everdimension/nvim/notes.md

 # Notes

-I'll use this files for notes and reminders that don't make sense in the README or in the comments;
+I'll use this file for notes and reminders that don't make sense in the README or in the comments

 ## Diagnostics theming

-These settings are used by the 'neoclide/coc.nvim' plugin.
+These settings are used by the `neoclide/coc.nvim` plugin.
 Since `./coc-settings` doesn't support comments, I'll leave notes here

-Possible diagnostic signs (:CocConfig):
+Possible diagnostic signs (`:CocConfig`):

 ```
 {